learningdebunked/SystemDesignFundamentals/README.md

                   ** Term based partitioning :
                                ** Rather than each partition having its own local index , a global index that covers data in all the partitions
-                               ** To cover load the global index must also be partitioned ** The advantage is that reads are more efficient
+                               ** To cover load the global index must also be partitioned ** The advantage is that reads are more efficient, there is no scatter gather over all partitions.
+Clients only needs to make a request to the partition containing the term it wants ** Down side is that writes are slower because single write to a document affects multiple partitions of index i.e. all the columns that are part of secondary index ** Summary: Design your indexes / partitions based on query pattern ** In practice updates to global secondary indexes are often asynchronous, the change you made may not be reflected on the index immediately